payatu/vuln-nodejs-app/solutions/solutions.md

 ## 19. React ref-innerHTML XSS

-ReactJS provides escape hatch to provide direct access to DOM elements.
+ReactJS provides an escape hatch to provide direct access to DOM elements.
 With direct access application can perform the desired operation, without requiring explicit support from React.
 There are two escape hatches provided by ReactJS which give access to native DOM elements: findDOMNode and createRef.
-In this exercise application is using refs with innerHTML property to display user supplied input which makes it vulnerable to XSS.
+In this exercise, the application is using refs with innerHTML property to display user-supplied input which makes it vulnerable to XSS.

 ### Exploit

-1. Inject the following payload in name, email & website field to confirm the XSS.
+1. Inject the following payload in the name, email & website field to confirm the XSS.

 ```
 <img src=X onerror=alert(1)>
 ```

-2. Use the CSRF to steal other users cookie.
+2. Chain this bug with CSRF to steal other users cookie.

 ### Vulnerable code